Introduction to Asset Classes

 - The fixed inflow of cash even if the economy is sliding down.

-- Since an agreement has already been made, the borrower has to pay the same rate of interest even if interest rates have fallen in the market.
+- Since an agreement has already been made, the borrower has to pay the same interest rate even if interest rates have fallen in the market.

 - The income component is always predictable.

-- It is safer than investments in equities since it carried a lower level of risks.
+- It is safer than investments in equities since it carries a lower level of risk.

-- It is also considered a tool for diversification of portfolio & it balances the total portfolio of an investor.
+- It is also considered a tool for the diversification of a portfolio & it balances the total portfolio of an investor.

 Real Estate

 - The market value increases.
-Thus, the unrealized gain is not taxed by the government until the asset is sold.
+Thus, the government does not tax the unrealized gain until the asset is sold.

-- Very high returns when sold at right time.
+- Very high returns when sold at the right time.

 - It is one of the safest investments after fixed-income securities.